• Skip to primary navigation

 Oven Roasted Rack of Pork Kurobuta Pork Kita Roberts GirlCarnivore

 When it comes to cooking large cuts, low and slow is where it’s at which is why we’re roasting the rack of pork in the oven!
-However, to add another layer of yum, we’re searing it on the stove first.
+However, to add another layer of yum, we’re searing it on the stove first for a nice crust.
 This gives it a perfect golden-brown crust to contrast the tender, fall-off-the-bone center.
+Want to take it to a whole new level?
+Try making a smoked rack of pork.

 So, let’s break down this classic oven-roasted rack of pork recipe!